 Yes.
-And no. It depends on which definition of agile you use.
+And no. It depends on how you define agile.

 In the broadest sense, agile methods work by splitting your delivery into small batches and working on one batch at a time.
 The team or organization finishes and delivers a batch before moving on to the next set of work.
 Each time the team completes a batch, they learn more about the work they’re doing and can move faster on the next batch.
 As a bonus, each batch can be sold or used as soon as it’s completed, rather than waiting for the entire product.

-In fields which are not pure software, the fundamental concept still works.
+In fields which are not pure software, the fundamental concept of small batches still works.
 The question is – what’s my batch?
-What am I trying to move through development quickly?
+What will deliver value immediately?

 In some fields, this is pretty obvious.
 In others, it’s not so obvious.